Is Edamame Keto? Yes! Because Edamame is relatively low in net carbs you can enjoy it on a ketogenic diet.

-It is worth mentioning that if you eat a serving of edamame with its 3.7g of net carbs, you need to keep an eye on your total carb intake (around 20-30g per day).
+It is worth mentioning that if you eat half cup of edamame with its 3.7g of net carbs per serving, you need to keep an eye on your total carb intake (around 20-30g per day).

 You must add some more options to include carbs to your keto diet.

 Kale and veggies, for instance, are some fantastic choices when it comes to incorporating low-carb food choices and adding variety to your keto work.

 Moreover, the veggies are rich in nutrients and have fewer carbs and calories.

 Edamame typically makes an ideal option for people on vegetarian diets as they are plant-based.

 But if you really want to add edamame to a keto diet, make sure you do not eat more than half a cup to sustain your ketosis.

 What Else to Consider When Adding Edamame to Keto Diets

 Another factor that is important to keep in mind when making edamame a part of your keto diet is “how you prepare it.”

 People fry, steam, and boil edamame with or without its pod.